-An increasing and diverse set of applications is now hosted in private and public datacenters [4, 10, 18].
-The large size of these clusters (up to tens of thousands of servers) and the high arrival rate of jobs (up to millions of tasks per second) make cluster scheduling quite challenging.
-The cluster scheduler must determine which hardware resources, e.g., specific servers and cores, should be used by each job.
-Ideally, scheduling decisions lead to three desirable properties.
-First, each workload receives resources that enable it to achieve predictably high performance.
-Second, jobs are packed tightly on available servers, achieving high cluster utilization.
-Third, decisions introduce minimal scheduling overheads, allowing the scheduler to handle large clusters and high job arrival rates.
+An increasing and diverse set of applications is now hosted in private and public datacenters [4, 17, 24].
+The large size of these clusters (tens of thousands of servers) and the high arrival rate of jobs (up to millions of tasks per second) make scheduling quite challenging.
+The cluster scheduler must determine which hardware resources, e.g., specific servers and

+SoCC '15, August, 2015, Kohala Coast, HI, USA.
+Copyright is held by the owner/author(s).
+ACM 978-1-4503-3651-2/15/08. http://dx.doi.org/10.1145/2806777.2806779 cores, should be used by each job.
+Ideally, schedulers should have three desirable properties.
+First, each workload should receive the resources that enable it to achieve predictable, high performance.
+Second, jobs should be tightly packed on available servers to achieve high cluster utilization.
+Third, scheduling overheads should be minimal to allow the scheduler to scale to large clusters and high job arrival rates.

-Recent research on cluster scheduling can be examined along two dimensions; scheduling concurrency (throughput) and scheduling speed (latency).
+Recent research on cluster scheduling can be examined along two dimensions: scheduling concurrency (throughput) and scheduling speed (latency).

 With respect to scheduling concurrency, there are two groups of work.
-In the first scheduling is serialized, with a centralized scheduler making all decisions [14, 20].
-In the second group, decisions are parallelized through two-level, distributed or shared-state designs.
-Two-level schedulers, such as Mesos and YARN, use a centralized coordinator to divide resources between frameworks like Hadoop and MPI [19, 34].
-Each framework uses its own scheduler to assign resources to
+In the first, scheduling is serialized, with a centralized scheduler making all decisions [13, 19].
+In the second, decisions are parallelized through two-level or distributed designs.
+Two-level schedulers, such as Mesos and YARN, use a centralized coordinator to divide resources between frameworks like Hadoop and MPI [18, 35].
+Each framework uses its own scheduler to assign resources to tasks.
+Since neither the coordinator nor the framework schedulers have a complete view of the cluster state and all task characteristics, scheduling is suboptimal [31].
+Sharedstate schedulers like Omega [31] allow multiple schedulers to concurrently access the whole cluster state using atomic transactions.
+Finally, Sparrow uses multiple concurrent, stateless schedulers to sample and allocate resources [28].